 WE UNDERSTAND that, unfortunately, sometimes good marriages end badly.
 At PEARSON BUTLER Law, our highly-respected family law attorneys collectively have decades of experience having worked with 1,000s of clients.

-Unfortunately sometimes good marriages end badly.
-The family law attorneys at Pearson, Butler & Carson, PLLC, are committed to helping you get the custody or visitation you deserve and receiving the child support that you deserve or are not overpaying more than what is required for your child support.
+We are committed to helping you get the custody or visitation you deserve and receiving the child support that you deserve, or are not overpaying more than what is required for your child support.

-Our Utah family law lawyers include divorce attorneys and mediators who handle various types of divorces, from uncontested “friendly” divorces to very serious divorce matters requiring parental right terminations.
-Our family law legal team works in conflict resolution to help keep your divorce at as low of financial and emotional cost as possible.
+We have divorce attorneys and mediators who handle various types of divorces, from uncontested “friendly” divorces to very serious divorce matters requiring parental right terminations.
+We work in conflict resolution to help keep your divorce at as low of financial and emotional cost as possible.

 Family Law Services at PEARSON BUTLER Law

 First, we want you to hear some good news.
 There is a very strong probability that most of you will not have to go through the anguish and expense of a full-blown divorce trial.
 At the same time, you can expect that you will have to move forward as though you were headed in the direction of trial even while your attorney is actively engaged in attempting to negotiate a favorable settlement.
 We sincerely hope that we can reach a settlement that all parties can agree to.
 You obtain an uncontested divorce when both parties have agreed on all divorce related issues such as spousal support, division of marital assets, child custody and parenting time, child support, health insurance and life insurance.